ilyass-afkir/lecture-summaries/README.md

-# 📚 AI Lecture Summaries – TU Darmstadt
+# 📚 Lecture Summaries – TU Darmstadt

 This repository contains my personal summaries and notes from the most important Artificial Intelligence (AI) lectures I have taken as a master student at the Technical University of Darmstadt.
 These notes are meant to provide a concise and structured overview of key AI topics and are actively maintained.